 The Brexit deadline has been extended, which means the uncertainties that seemed to peak in April are going to continue to compound until October.
 The potential impact on international trade is especially of concern for companies operating in the global supply chain.

-These uncertainties have led companies to take steps that protect their business – but these preparations are hurting smaller suppliers in the process.
+These uncertainties have led companies to take protective steps but those preparations are hurting smaller Suppliers in the process.

-In a recent article featured in International Trade Magazine, Stenn’s Global Head of Credit, Celine Hartmanshenn, analyzes the challenges that small UK suppliers are facing, what companies should be thinking about and how new opportunities in financing can solve these problems.
+In a recent article featured in International Trade Magazine, Stenn’s Global Head of Credit, Celine Hartmanshenn, analyses the challenges that small UK Suppliers are facing, what companies should be thinking about and how new opportunities in financing can solve these problems.

 To read the full article, click here.

 ©Stenn International Ltd. All rights reserved.
 Any redistribution or reproduction of part or all of the contents in any form is prohibited other than the following:

 Disclaimer: The above article has been prepared on the basis of Stenn’s understanding of the subject.
 It is for information only and doesn’t constitute advice or recommendation.
 Whilst every care has been taken in preparing this article, we cannot guarantee that inaccuracies will not occur.
 Stenn International Ltd. will not be held responsible for any loss, damage or inconvenience caused as a result of anything published above.
 All those applying for credit should seek professional advice when doing so.